babel/babel/CONTRIBUTING.md

 }
 ```

+#### `babylon`

+Writing tests for Babylon is very
+similar to the other packages.
+Inside the `packages/babylon/tests/fixtures` folder are categories/groupings of test fixtures (es2015, flow,
+etc.).
+To add a test, create a folder under one of these groupings (or create a new one) with a
+descriptive name, and add the following:

+* Create an `actual.js` file that contains the code you want Babylon to parse.

+* Add an `expected.json` file with the expected parser output.
+For added convenience, if there is no `expected.json` present, the test runner will generate one for you.

 #### Bootstrapping expected output

 For both `babel-plugin-x` and `babylon`, you can easily generate an `expected.js`/`expected.json` automatically by just providing `actual.js` and running the tests as you usually would.

 ```
 // Example
+- packages
   - babylon
     - test
       - fixtures
         - comments
           - basic
             - block-trailing-comment
               - actual.js
               - expected.json (will be generated if not created)
 ```

 ### Debugging code